 Michael Rothblatt is the bingo-caller with that voice.

-My favorite kinds of people are fuckups and survivors, those who stumble off the playing field to engage in a gnarly battle with life-imperiling addictions, which they ostensibly used for both survival and an excuse, only to emerge battle-scarred on the other side of said war in various degrees of intactness, but with some sense of solidified selfhood, and the wisdom of giants.
+My favorites are the fuckups.
+Like those forced off the playing field to engage in a gnarly battle with life-derailing addictions, for survival and excuse, only to emerge battle-scarred on the other side in various degrees of intactness, but with some sense of solidified selfhood, and the wisdom of giants.

 Rothblatt is a giant, literally.
-He looms in at 6' 8."
+Looms in at 6' 8."

-His right shoulder bears an odd tattoo of a Celtic cross, inside of which is a small Star of David, and inside of that is an Irish clover.
-The Star of David is a tribute to his Jewish dad and the clover a nod to his Irish-Catholic mom.
+His right shoulder tat is curious.
+An Irish clover inside a small Star of David, inside a triceps-long Celtic cross.
+He says the Star of David is a tribute to his Jewish dad and the clover a nod to his Irish-Catholic mom.

 This son of a military pop was born in North Carolina and raised in El Paso.
-He enlisted in the Army after getting caught with weed, just before Saigon fell in 1975.
-Discharged with a good conduct medal, he soon began working for the railroad.
+As a teen got caught with weed so he enlisted in the Army, just before the ’75 fall of Saigon.
+Discharged with a good conduct medal, that’s when he began on the train.
 "My aspirations were to get the G.I.
 Bill and play in a rock band."

-He can talk for days about the science of railway locomotion ("There's so little friction that it's the closest thing to flying without ever leaving the ground"), as well recite all the railroad crossings from here to El Paso, which he does.
-And he peppers conversations with euphemistic references to his own sober life, and references to rock 'n' roller deaths, more obscure ones like Peter Steele from Type O' Negative, or Jani Lane, who drank himself to death.
-He talks of the rowdy cover bands that he played bass in through the decades, like the Bleeding Deacons, a A.A. band that entertained A.A. dances, or the Rush tribute combo called Steel Caress that soared in the '80s, or somewhere in there, back in El Paso, where he lived before the railroad transferred him Tucson in the late '90s.
+Rothblatt can talk days about the science of railway locomotion ("There's so little friction that it's the closest thing to flying without leaving the ground") and recite each railroad crossing between here and El Paso.
+He talks euphemistically of his own sober life while referencing other rock 'n' rollers not so lucky— Type O' Negative’s Peter Steele, or Jani Lane, who drank himself to death.
+The rowdy cover bands in which he played bass through the decades.
+There’s the A.A. dance band Bleeding Deacons, and the '80s Rush tribute combo Steel Caress, which soared in El Paso, before the railroad transferred him Tucson in the late '90s.

-Rothblatt could’ve been one of the famous, and he almost was, sort of.
-He was studying martial arts with his stepson, "in an effort to get closer to him," when low-budget exploitation specialist César Alejandro cast him for a kung fu scene in his '99 trash-epic Border Wars.
-They'd shoot the scene in Spanish, and then again in English.
+He could’ve been one of the infamous.
+While studying martial arts with his stepson "in an effort to get closer to him," low-budget exploitation specialist César Alejandro cast the giant in a kung fu movie, the '99 trash-epic Border Wars.
+They'd shoot scenes in Spanish, and English.

-In 2011, Rothblatt, under the moniker Ghingus Chingus, wrote and recorded an album called Red Leaf.
-The heady chunk of thumping classic rock was mostly recorded in Florida with backing musicians and help from his daughter Sarah, who works in the music biz.
+Under the moniker Ghingus Chingus, Rothblatt in 2011 wrote and recorded an album called Red Leaf.
+The heady chunk of thumping classic rock was mostly completed in Florida with backing musicians and help from his daughter Sarah, who continues to work in the music biz.

-Talk of music leads to talk of his cousin, Martine Rothblatt, who he discovered was transgender after seeing her years ago on The Phil Donahue Show.
-She's now a billionaire attorney, author and social activist who, among other things, created Sirius Radio.
-She's the highest paid female CEO in America, and a leader in the often-ridiculed sciences of transhumanism and technological immortality, where mind uploading isn't considered far-fetched.
+Talks of his cousin, Martine Rothblatt.
+He discovered she was transgender after seeing her years ago on The Phil Donahue Show.
+Martine’s now a billionaire attorney, author and social activist who, among other things, created Sirius Radio.
+She's the highest paid female CEO in America, and a leader in the still-ridiculed sciences of transhumanism and technological immortality, where mind uploading isn't considered far-fetched.

 "She's one of the people who's trying to put a soul in a computer; they say they're about 30 years away."
 Rothblatt laughs.
 "To fundamentalist Christians she's the anti-Christ."

-Rothblatt heads off road sometimes during conversation, detailed little side yarns involving his early desire to become a Catholic priest, or how he married the same woman twice, or the one time he was asked to join Ronnie James Dio's security team.
-He talks of the booze, the cocaine, and drivin' that train.
-He talks of his spiritual quests, too, and how he's mostly grateful that he really had to sober up to raise his step kids and his own biological daughter.
+Rothblatt can yak, the side yarns roll careening boxcars.
+His early desires to become a Catholic priest, or how he married the same woman twice, or the one time he was asked to join Ronnie James Dio's security team.
+The booze, the cocaine, and drivin' that train.
+He talks of spiritual quests that rose from gratefulness—he really had to sober up to raise his step kids and his biological daughter.

-And when he needs it, this gentle giant has that bingo-caller voice, that spellbinding swoon-talk that can guide a whole universe inside this dusty, freestanding edifice down on East Pima Street, over near Columbus Boulevard.
+When he needs it, this gentle giant has that spellbinding bingo-sing.
+Able to guide a whole universe inside this dusty, freestanding edifice down on East Pima Street, over near Columbus Boulevard.